JeremyBrent/stock_market_analyzer/README.md

 add the model to `experimenter.fsa_models_to_test` and any new methods that are needed to run inference with the new model.

-These models should be replicated based on existing research found [here](https://dl.acm.org/doi/10.1145/3649451#sec-4-4).
+Any new models should be replicated based on existing research found [here](https://dl.acm.org/doi/10.1145/3649451#sec-4-4).

 We should also implement a more sophisticated metric for